AnonKryptiQuz/AnonKryptiQuz/README.md

 ## 👾 AnonKryptiQuz's Arsenal
 - **[Xploitra](https://github.com/AnonKryptiQuz/Xploitra)**: A powerful reverse shell payload generator for educational and security testing.
 It offers customizable payloads with advanced obfuscation and session management, making it ideal for simulating real-world attack scenarios and assessing system security.
 - **[ICU-WP](https://github.com/AnonKryptiQuz/ICU-WP)**: A Flask-based WordPress username enumeration tool.
 It detects WordPress sites and uses methods like author URL checks, REST API queries, and user detail endpoints to find usernames.
+- **[ScriptoX](https://github.com/AnonKryptiQuz/ScriptoX)**: A versatile tool that enables users to create SVG and PDF files with embedded JavaScript code.
+Designed for educational and testing purposes, it helps security researchers and developers explore the functionalities and implications of embedded scripts in SVG and PDF documents.

 ## 🌟 Featured Project
 - **[Lostxlso aka. xlsNinja](https://github.com/coffinsp/lostools)**: A powerful and versatile multi-vulnerability scanner designed to detect various web application vulnerabilities, including Local File Inclusion (LFI), Open Redirects (OR), SQL Injection (SQLi), and Cross-Site Scripting (XSS).